caspergrl/GT-UX-UI-Dec2022-June2023/02-Week/02-lesson.md

 ## SLIDE 5
 **Ideation & Brainstorming**

-You have truly entered the *Ideation* phase of the design process.
+We finished our problem statements so we will now enter the *Ideation* phase of the design process.
 This is the third "step" in the design cycle.

 The hallmark of the *Ideation* phase is brainstorming—i.e., structured mental free-thinking and creativity.
 A designer's goal is to spark ideas — in the form of questions and solutions — through creative and curiousity-driven activities.